achhabra2/riftshare/index.md

 ### Privacy Policy

-RiftShare does not collect, store, or persist any user data.
+RiftShare does not collect or store any personal information.
+Read more <a href="/privacy.html">here</a>.

 ### FAQ